A Love for Healthy, Life-Improving Smiles

 Raleigh has been my home for over 20 years now.
 After completing my dental education in Chapel Hill and Hampton, I returned to Raleigh to work; I love calling the Triangle my home!

-Outside the office, I enjoy spending time with my friends and family, hiking the outdoors, playing with our dog Otto, and losing myself in a good book.
+Outside the office, I love spending time with my friends and family, exploring the outdoors, playing with our dog Otto, and of course spending time with our daughter!
 When I’m not exploring the Triangle’s vibrant food scene I’m likely trying out some new recipes at home.

 Schedule your On Time Appointment with Dr. Sabine Schtakleff at Prime Family Dental today!